c4cs/c4cs.github.io/_commands/basics/printf.md

 $ printf "%f\n" 5
 ~~~

-##### Break it down
+#### Break it down

-*This is a simple use of 'printf'.
-It prints out the number 5 as a float on a new line.
+* Prints out the number 5 as a float on a new line.
 The default is to print with 6 decimals.

 ~~~ bash
 $ printf "\t\"Quotations\"\t\n"